fablib

 Parameters:

-• excludes (list[slice.state]) – slice status to exclude
+• excludes (list[SliceState]) – slice states to exclude.
+Defaults to [SliceState.Dead, SliceState.Closing].

 • output (str) – output format